jmeyers91/cdk-ez-cleanup/README.md

 ezCleanup(stack);
 ```

-Alternatively, you can manually create an `EzCleanupAspect` and add it to a construct manually.
+Alternatively, you can manually create an `EzCleanupAspect` and add it to a construct's [aspect](https://docs.aws.amazon.com/cdk/v2/guide/aspects.html) list.

 ```ts
 Aspects.of(stack).add(new EzCleanupAspect());